 E-Unit – Carbon & Climate

 Perhaps more than any other environmental issue, the topic of climate change challenges science teachers to accurately convey data, reveal assumptions, and engage critical-thinking skills.
 Project Learning Tree’s Carbon & Climate e-unit provides activities and resources to help educators meet these challenges, introducing, and educating students to some of the complex issues involved in climate change.

-To get Carbon & Climate, attend a Project Learning Tree professional development workshop in your state or purchase the e-unit with accompanying online professional development from shop.plt.org.
+Note: PLT’s e-units are all online.
+To get this e-curriculum, attend a Project Learning Tree professional development workshop in your state or purchase the e-unit with an accompanying online course from our Shop.